Story of Darjeeling Tea

 Meanwhile Campbell after shifting out from Kurseong to Darjeeling, kept his experimentation on.
 In 1841 he successfully cultivated tea in his Beechwood Estate located below the Clock Tower.
 Darjeeling tea was now a reality and commercially viable option.
 Having heard of this, thousands of tea planters from England started flocking into Darjeeling to make a fortune out of it.

 However they had two problems in hand.
-One is the knowledge of cultivating tea in Darjeeling hills and the other is large number of laborers required in the gardens.
+One was the knowledge of cultivating tea in Darjeeling hills and the other was the large number of laborers required in the gardens.
 For the first they relied on whatever information they could get hold of from other sources, sometimes even going by hearsay.
 Some got it right and went forward, some got it wrong and went broke.

 But the real problem was to get laborers.
 The few Lepchas who were then living in Darjeeling refused to work.
 They were happy with their simple way of living out of the nature.
 And the Sikkim Raja in the neighboring area had forbidden his workforce from joining the British.